 - Printing on both sides - Duplexing is a technical term for printing on both sides.
 It's a great feature for saving paper and also for creating leaflets, instruction manuals or brochures.
 Watch out for ‘manual duplex', where you have to turn the paper over manually!

-- Networking - Most printers aimed at small and medium-sized businesses include network connectivity as standard.
+- Networking - Most printers aimed at small and medium-sized businesses include network connectivity (both cabled and WiFi) as standard.
 It's simple to connect up a modern business printer to your company network, cutting out the need for individual printers for several members of staff.
 Clearly this can save you money, by allowing you to invest in one printer for your business.
-Printers are increasingly equipped with wireless networking too.

 - Paper trays - It may seem trivial, but if your business does a lot of printing, you don't want to be filling the paper tray every five minutes.
 Make sure you choose a model with the right capacity.
 You may also require more than one paper tray, to cope with different sizes or types of paper.